 Signs and Symptoms of Peripheral Neuropathy

+One of the major ways that peripheral neuropathy and alcohol are linked is in the resulting symptoms.
 Because the peripheral nerves control a wide variety of bodily functions, symptoms can vary from person to person.
 Milder symptoms may include:

 - loss of feeling in the hands or feet